wink-link/winklink-doc/docs/en/vrf.md

-# WINkLink Random number Service
+# WINkLink Random Number Service

 ## Overview
 Verifiable Random Function (VRF) is the public-key version of a keyed cryptographic hash, which can be used as a random number.
 Only the holder of the private key can compute the hash, but anyone with the public key can verify the correctness of the hash.